top of page

 Insufficient Funds

+All checks that have been returned due to insufficient funds will be resubmitted to the bank for payment.
+The member will be charged all bank fees/charges.
+If the member does not promptly submit payment on all monies due, they will not be eligible for the next tournament.
 If the member submits more than one check with insufficient funds in a golf season, that member at the discretion of the Club Treasurer is on a cash-only basis for all monies due.
 If all monies due is not rectified by the end of the season, the member(s) will not be eligible for membership the following year.
-That member will be notified in writing by the Club Treasurer. ( 2008)
+That member will be notified in writing by the Club Treasurer.
+(2008)

 Club Wait List